 Our eco-efficiency performance

-We made good progress in 2017 against our targets for CO2, energy, water and waste in manufacturing, reducing our environmental impact and saving money for the business.
+We continued to make good progress against our targets for CO2, energy, water and waste in manufacturing in 2018, reducing our environmental impact and saving money for the business.

 Our eco-efficiency targets